skanehira/docui/wiki.md

 ```

 ## export container panel
 Please enter the file path to save the selected container.
-It must be absolute path or relative path.
+It must be an absolute or a relative path.

 ## commit container panel
 - Container
 Selected container id.

 - Repository
 Please enter the image name of the committed container.

 - Tag
-If tag is empty it will be latest.
+If tag is empty, latest will be used.

 ## create volume panel
 - Name
 Specify volume name.

 - Driver
 Specify volume driver name.

 - Labels
 Set metadata for a volume.
 If you want to specify multiple labels, please enter as below.

 ```
 OS=Linux TYPE=nfs
 ```

 - Options
 Set driver specific options.
 If you want to specify multiple options, please enter as below.

 ```
 type=nfs o=addr=192.168.1.1,rw device=:/path/to/dir